dke-edmo/webots/README.md

 I'm (Tomek) using Java SDK 1.8, language version 11, JetBrains InteliJ on Ubuntu 20.04 with Webots installed trough Snap.

+Currently, the `experiment.wbt` is

-To get the repository to work I had to:
+To get Webots to work with external controllers I had to:
 - Add to my `~./profile`
 ```
 export WEBOTS_HOME=/snap/webots/current/usr/share/webots